dtlight/Sabb.Review/README.md

 You need [Node JS](https://nodejs.org/en/) to run an npm server.

-#### Running
+#### Building & Running

-To test the frontend locally, run:
+To test the frontend locally, run (inside 'client'):

     npm install
-    npm run
+    npm start

+You can change which backend the npm server uses by changing the line:

+    axios.defaults.baseURL = '';

+to whatever server you want.

 ### Backend

 #### Prerequisites
 All dependencies are provided by Maven.
-To build SabbReview, make sure Maven is installed: https://maven.apache.org/install.html.
+To build SabbReview, make sure [Maven](https://maven.apache.org/install.html) is installed.

-To run the server locally, you'll need the [Heroku CLI tools](https://devcenter.heroku.com/articles/heroku-cli)
+To run the server locally, you'll need the [Heroku CLI tools](https://devcenter.heroku.com/articles/heroku-cli).

-#### Building
+#### Building & Running

 To install the require dependencies run: